elixir-europe/rdmkit/pages/tool_assembly/labid_assembly.md

 related_pages:
   Your_tasks: [data_organisation, data provenance, storage, metadata, machine learning, single-cell sequencing]
   Your_domain: [bioimaging_data, proteomics, plant sciences]
 description: LabID is an all-in-one FAIR data management platform for life sciences institutes.
-It allows keeping track of datasets, samples, workflows and inventory while featuring an Electronic Lab Notebook.
+It allows keeping track of datasets, samples, workflows and inventory, while also featuring an Electronic Lab Notebook.
 ---

 ## What is LabID?